humandebri/kinic-cli/README.md

 ```

 Omit `--memory-id` to deploy a new memory.
 Add `--ic` to talk to mainnet.
 The script prints search results and any inserted chunk count.

+## Build from source
+- Requires Rust toolchain (for the PyO3 extension).
+- Editable install: `pip install -e .` (or `uv pip install -e .`).
+- Wheel packaging steps: see `docs/python-wheel.md` for build, smoke-test, and upload commands.

 ## Building and publishing the wheel